translate/pootle/docs/server/commands.rst

 refresh_stats
 ^^^^^^^^^^^^^

-This command will go through all existing projects making sure calculated data is up to date.
-Running ``refresh_stats`` immediately after an install, upgrade or after adding a large number of files will make Pootle feel faster as it will require less on-demand calculation of expensive statistics.
+This command will add RQ job to go through all existing projects making sure calculated data is up to date.

-``refresh_stats`` will flush existing caches and update the statistics cache.
+``refresh_stats`` job will flush existing caches and update the statistics cache.

 When the ``--calculate-checks`` option is set, quality checks will be recalculated for all existing units in the database.

+This command will go through all existing projects making sure statistics are up to date.

+It's necessary to run this command after installing or upgrading Pootle.
+Also consider running this command when things might go out-of-sync: if you make changes directly in the database, if the cache backend has been restarted, etc.

+The task is executed as a background job.
+The time it takes to complete the whole process will vary depending on the amount of units you have in the database.
+If a user hits a page that needs to display stats but they haven't been calculated yet, a message will be displayed indicating that the stats are on its way.

 To only recalculate date_format quality checks, run: